supersu097/Mylearning-path/README.md

 # Mylearning-road
-A list of all my notes below in Evernote to show my learning road map and some other in the past.
+My learning road map which recorded in Evernote to show what I was experiencing
+and what I'm focusing on recently.

-# Credit
+# Implementation reference
 http://stackoverflow.com/questions/18532862/setting-notefilter-in-evernote-api

 # Overview